Asymptotic Lattices, Good Labellings, and the Rotation Number for Quantum Integrable Systems: The Quantum Rotation Number

-\end{theo} The term $\O(\h)$ is relative to the topology of $\RM P^1$ as homeomorphic to the circle, and is uniform if $c$ varies in a compact subset.
+\end{theo} The term $\O(\h)$ is relative to the topology of $\RP^{n-1}$, and is uniform if $c$ varies in a compact subset.
 The existence of $\lambda_\h$ in the statement of the theorem is guaranteed by Lemma~\ref{lemm:lattice-dense}.